 Initially introduced at the standard rate of £7 per tonne, the subsequent Labour government (1997-2010) and Coalition/Conservative government (2010-) have since set about increasing the rate of landfill tax considerably.
 In 2021 the standard rates for landfill tax were £96.70 per tonne for active waste and a lower rate of £3.00 per tonne for inactive waste.
 This was an increase from £96.70 per tonne and £3.10 per tonne in 2021.

-Critics of landfill tax in the past have argued that it has spawned an increase in fly-tipping and the use of unlicensed and illegal waste sites.
+Critics of landfill tax in the past have argued that it has spawned an increase in fly-tipping, the dumping of rubbish, and the use of unlicensed and illegal waste sites.

 Supporters of the landfill tax point to the decline in landfill waste, to argue that the landfill tax has played a part in reducing the demand for landfill and driving beneficial changes in behavior.

 Landfill as a means of waste disposal goes back to the dawn of civilisation, with archaeologists having discovered sites in the vicinity of the Minoan capital of Knossos on Crete dating back to 3,000 BC.
 What to do about waste then has long been a problem for governments.
 Historically landfill was the most commonly used approach for waste disposal in the United Kingdom.

 However during the last quarter of century there has been a marked switch away from landfill waste.
 Although the introduction of the landfill tax has made a contribution in reducing the financial attractiveness of landfill, the decline in landfill has also been influenced by improvements in recycling systems and a change in public attitudes to recycling, alongside a separate growth in the energy for waste sector.